open-telemetry/opentelemetry.io/content/en/docs/instrumentation/php/propagation.md

 ## Context propagation with frameworks and libraries

-Auto-instrumentation exists for some popular PHP frameworks (eg Symfony, Laravel, Slim) and HTTP libraries which facilitates context propagation for incoming and outgoing HTTP requests.
+Auto-instrumentation exists for some popular PHP frameworks (eg Symfony, Laravel, Slim) and HTTP libraries propagate context for incoming and outgoing HTTP requests.

 **It is highly recommend that you use auto-instrumentation